peter-w-bryant/MYSH-MyShell/README.md

 # Command Line Interpreter (Shell) Built on Top of Unix
 ## What is a shell?
+A command line interpreter or shell is any program that allows a user to enter commands and then executes those commands to the operating system.
+(1)[https://www.lifewire.com/what-is-a-command-line-interpreter-2625827]

 You can find out what shell you are currently running by executing ```echo $SHELL``` at a prompt.
 You can read more about the functionality of the shell you are running by looking at the man pages, in my case I access them with ```man /bin/bash```.
 My project definitely does not implement as much functionality as most shells.